Mins0o/Smpl-Editor/README.md

 # How to use
   1. Export playlists as .smpl files on your phone
   ![Smpl_Export01](ForReadme/Smpl_Export01.jpg)  ![Smpl_Export02](ForReadme/Smpl_Export02.jpg)
-  2. Move the file to your Windows PC
+  2. Move the files to your Windows PC
   ![Smpl_Export03](ForReadme/Smpl_Export03.jpg)
   3. Open the program and load the Smpls.
 You will see the whole list of musics included in the playlists.
   ![Loading_Smpls](ForReadme/Load_Smpls.png)  ![Loaded](ForReadme/Loaded.png)